-The partnering entities in these LOI agreements are set out below:
+The partnering entities in these formal 2018-2019 LOI agreements are set out below:

 Austal Ltd. ("Austal") headquartered in Henderson, Western Australia, (Australia).
 Austal is a public corporation, listed on the Australian Stock Exchange (ASB.ASX), with shipbuilding facilities in Perth, Australia, Mobile, Alabama (USA), Vung Tau, Vietnam and Balamban, Cebu (Philippines).
-The company maintains a focus on research and development of emerging maritime technologies and cuttingedge ship designs, and is a recognized world leader in the design and construction of large aluminum commercial and defense vessels.
+The company maintains a focus on research and development of emerging maritime technologies and cuttingedge ship designs and is a recognized world leader in the design and construction of large aluminum commercial and defense vessels.
+Austal continues to test and report on material samples, both plate and wire, under this program.

 Impression Technologies Ltd. ("ITL"), based in Coventry, UK.
 ITL is a privately-held technology company, developing and licensing its advanced aluminum forming technology, Hot Form Quench ("HFQ®"), to automotive, aerospace, rail and electronics industries, globally.
 ITL manufactures custom parts for customers with its patented HFQ® technology, which enables the single-pass forming of complex, lightweight, high-strength aluminum parts that cannot otherwise be similarly formed today.
+ITL has completed their samples testing and no further testing is planned at this time.

 PAB Coventry Ltd. ("PAB"), based in Coventry, UK.
 PAB is a privately-held manufacturing and prototyping company offering specialty metal parts and design capabilities, serving the automotive, aerospace, defense and HVAC industries.
 PAB has been a well-known parts and forms supplier to the premium market segment of the British automotive industry for decades.
+PAB has completed their samples testing and no further testing is planned at this time.

 Eck Industries Inc. ("Eck"), based in Manitowoc, Wisconsin, USA.
 Eck is a privately-held manufacturer of precision sand cast parts, and engineering services.
 Eck Industries operates a 210,000 sq. ft. facility with over 250 employees, and 110 customers.
 Customer segments include commercial aircraft parts, automotive and trucking cast parts, military drivetrain casings, marine propulsion system castings, and military aerospace components.
+ECK continues to test and report on scandium material samples, and to employ both scandium and cerium in samples they cast for their external customers.

 Grainger & Worrall Ltd. ("GW"), based in Shropshire, UK.
 GW is a privately-held manufacturer of precision sand cast parts, and engineering services.
 GW is a well-recognized precision air-set sand cast parts manufacturer in the UK, specializing in low to intermediate volume cast parts for commercial automotive, motorsports/racing, defense, marine, and aerospace applications.
+GW has completed their samples testing and no further testing is planned at this time.

 Gränges AB ("Gränges"), based in Stockholm, Sweden.
 Gränges is a public company, traded on the NASDAQ Stockholm Stock Exchange (GRNG:OMX), and a large global player in the rolled aluminum products business, with production assets in Europe, USA, and China, and a worldwide customer base, majority concentrated in the USA.
-Gränges is focused on advanced aluminum materials, and holds a leading global position in rolled products for brazed heat exchangers, which it estimates at 20%.
+Gränges is focused on advanced aluminum materials and holds a leading global position in rolled products for brazed heat exchangers, which it estimates at 20%.
+Granges has completed their samples testing and no further testing is planned at this time.

 Ohm & Häner Metallwerk GmbH & Co.
 GK ("O&H"), based in Olpe, Germany.
 O&H is a privately-held manufacturer of sand cast and gravity die cast parts, using metal alloys, servicing a significant, global customer base.
 O&H produces over 3,000 individual cast parts, and currently works with over 40 different alloys, primarily aluminum and copper-based alloys.
+O&H has completed their samples testing and no further testing is planned at this time.